Walter E. Brackelmanns, M.D. - Founder - In Memorium

-Walter E. Brackelmanns, MD is a board-certified psychiatrist, child psychiatrist and psychoanalyst, a Clinical Professor of Psychiatry at UCLA, a Senior Instructor for the Extension Division of UCLA, and a mental health consultant to the Los Angeles Unified School District.
-He is the Director of the Couples and Individual Therapy Clinic, the Coordinator of the Couples and Sex Therapy Training Program, and Instructor of the Inter-analytic Couples Therapy Course at UCLA.
-He has worked for 30 years developing and teaching a unique and practical approach to couples therapy, both nationally and internationally.
+Walter E. Brackelmanns, MD was a board-certified psychiatrist, child psychiatrist and psychoanalyst, a Clinical Professor of Psychiatry at UCLA, a Senior Instructor for the Extension Division of UCLA, and a mental health consultant to the Los Angeles Unified School District.
+He was the Director of the Couples and Individual Therapy Clinic, the Coordinator of the Couples and Sex Therapy Training Program, and Instructor of the Inter-analytic Couples Therapy Course at UCLA.
+He worked for over 30 years developing and teaching a unique and practical approach to couples therapy, both nationally and internationally.
+Dr. Brackelmanns has twice appeared on the Oprah Winfrey Show, demonstrated his ideas in a five-part series on the Today Show, and had his own nationally syndicated television program called Couples.
+Dr. Brackelmanns received his Bachelors Degree from Rutgers University and his Medical Degree from Georgetown Medical School in Washington, D.C.
+He interned at Los Angeles County Hospital, spent 3 years in the Navy as a flight surgeon, and did a 3 year residency at Langley Porter Neuropsychiatric Hospital.
+Dr. Brackelmanns did a 2 year fellowship in child psychiatry at UCLA.
+He was trained in psychoanalysis at the Los Angeles Psychoanalytic Institute.
+Dr. Brackelmanns received the Dean's Distinguished Teaching Award from UCLA Extension Division in 2006 and the Outstanding Clinical Faculty Teaching Award in the Department of Psychiatry at UCLA in 2006.
+He is on the advisory board of Lifespan Learning Institute, and the National Guild of Hypnotists (NGH).
+He was a gifted lecturer and will be missed by his students, patients, and all who knew him.

 Ron Crane, MFT